AJ2O/pbs-unity/README.md

 - Most of the code isn't documented as well as I'd like, and that work will be captured by [this epic](https://github.com/AJ2O/pbs-unity/issues/9)
 - There is some legacy code, and that will generally be phased out, captured by [this epic](https://github.com/AJ2O/pbs-unity/issues/11)
 - If you need help with learning what certain parts of code does, just hit up the [Discord](https://discord.com/invite/nNApAGQ)

+# Disclaimer
+Pokémon Battle Simulator (PBS) is an unaffiliated, fan-created project based on the Pokémon video game series, owned by Nintendo, Game Freak, and The Pokémon Company.
+PBS neither owns nor claims to own any portion of the Pokémon franchise.
+All custom artwork and coding for PBS is credited to their creators, but the intellectual property remains under ownership of the aformentioned parties.